zulip/zulip/templates/zerver/help/saml-authentication.md

 ## Configure SAML with OneLogin

 1. Make sure you have created your organization.
-We'll assume its URL is `https://<subdomain>.zulipchat.com` in the instructions below.

 1. Navigate to the OneLogin Applications page, and click "Add App".